-distinguishes target values that share the same normalized value when you do stratified sampling.
+distinguishes target values that share the same normalized value when you perform stratified sampling or oversampling.
 For example, if a target has three distinct values, "A", "B", and "b", and you want to treat "B" and "b" as different levels, you need to use NONORM.
 By default, "B" and "b" are treated as the same level.
 PROC HPSAMPLE normalizes a value as follows: